ancientstraits/octo-desktop-environment/README.md

 ## Build
 Simply run `make`, which will compile the program into an executable `main`.
 To run, type `./main`.

+## Contributing
+Want to contribute?
+If you don't know how to code, please add an issue.
+If you do, please add a pull request.

 ## About
 Ancient Straits (email: ancientstraits@protonmail.com)